BlockMasters617/Fuel-Master/README.md

 ### Features:

 * Block Enchanted Items as Furnace Fuel: Prevents any enchanted item, regardless of type or enchantment level, from being used as fuel in furnaces, blast furnaces, and smokers.
-* Customizable Messages: Provides customizable messages to inform players when they attempt to use an enchanted item as fuel, enhancing the user experience.

 ### Benefits